werererer/trilium-stresstesting/README.md

 Legend:
 ' ' = TODO; '<-' = Currently Doing; 'X' = DONE

+Plan:

+- [ ] Create Trilium database with lots of notes (using wordnet)
+- [ ] Create Trilium database with lots of images (using open machine learning datasets)
+- [ ] Create Trilium database with lots of videos (using open machine learning datasets)
 - [ ] Include Trilium database for WordNet [^1] to create notes that feel kind of "natural" (text only) <-
   - [ ] Create enhanced Trilium WordNet notes + random images
   - [ ] Create enhanced Trilium WordNet notes + Lorem Ipsum content
 - [ ] Include Trilium database for ConceptNet [^2] or YAGO [^3]
-- [ ] Create Trilium databases with lots of images (using open machine learning datasets)
-- [ ] Create Trilium databases with lots of videos (using open machine learning datasets)
 - [ ] Write a simple guide to test it with trilium

 ## Execute